codecrunchers/AWS-Full-Stack-Pipeline/README.md

 * [Jekins Node/NPM Slave](https://github.com/codecrunchers/jenkins-node-slave)
 * [Jenkins Master](https://github.com/codecrunchers/jenkinsci)

-These will need to be tagged and pushed, see script to run `post terraform apply`
+These will need to be tagged and pushed, see script to run `post terraform apply`  It pulls most from DockerHub now

 ### Services
 Once these have been pushed, the ALB Endpoint which appeared in the output of `terraform apply` can be accessed: